edamamez/bursting-dots/README.md

 # bursting-dots
 Written in 2016,
 Java was the first computer language I learned and this is the first full project I made using it!
-Based off of a mobile game (I unfortunately forget the name of, please let me know if you know it so I can give proper credits)
+Based off of a mobile game (I unfortunately can't find anymore, please let me know if you know it so I can give proper credits).

 To run (easiest way):
 Import into Eclipse and run the GameGraphics.java file